Simple Weekday Sourdough Bread Recipe

 A simple weekday sourdough bread schedule

-In the past, I’ve talked about a weekend baking schedule that outlines a schedule for low maintenance during the week with a bake on the weekend.
-The following schedule, however, gives the option to bake during the week around a typical nine-to-five workday.
+In the past, I’ve discussed a weekend baking schedule that outlines a schedule for low maintenance during the week with a bake on the weekend.
+The following schedule, however, allows baking during the week around a typical nine-to-five workday.
 It’s also quite flexible, and you always have the option to place the dough in the fridge longer to bake when you get a chance.

 Read through my ultimate guide to dough proofing for more information on adjusting the proofing period for this sourdough bread.